slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 - If Satoshi wasn’t anon he’d have already been arrested by any Western country.
 - If you want to destroy any nation without war, make adultery or nudity common in the young generation.
 - insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence
-- it’s just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
+- it’s just human nature that if i get to decide who gets the gold it is goIng To be my friends, family and people i like.
-- law is not a moral compass. the people who hid anne frank were breaking the law.
+- law is not a moral compass. the people who hidE anne frank were breaking the law.
 The people who killed her were following it.
 - liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
 - low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
 It’s just virtue signaling on Social Media.
 A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
 - Men often believe or pretend that the "Law" is something sacred, or at least a science an unfounded assumption very convenient to governments.
 - minimal amounts of cash improve the life of poor more than equivalent spending on aid programs or goods.
-- nacionalistas vs globalistas | moderados vs radicais?
 - Never apologize to the politically correct.
 - Não há direitos sem obrigações e viceversa.
 - Only a poor man and an unattractive woman truly understand the reality of life.